practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 ```

 The [full template](https://github.com/elm-city-craftworks/practicing-ruby-cookbook/blob/master/templates/default/nginx_site.erb)
-is a rather long file full of the typical NGinx boilerplate, but the small
+is a rather long file full of the typical Nginx boilerplate, but the small
 excerpt below shows how it is customized using ERB to insert some dynamic
 content: